adam-blakeney/ExecuStore/README.md

 __User goals__

 The user goals will be met by enabling the user get access to the products, purchasing and blogs in a clear and concise format.
 The users require the ability to quickly search for their topic and filter out the irrelevant information.
 The users goals will be achieved through a landing page featuring nav links, a search element and registration/login option.
-There will also be links to the club section which is for registered users only.